Peter-SAARLAND/if0/blog/2020-04-23-weekly-development-report.md

 ## Requirements
 During this week,
-* We developed features for requirements described [here](https://gitlab.com/peter.saarland/if0/-/issues/3)
+* We developed features for the requirements described [here](https://gitlab.com/peter.saarland/if0/-/issues/3)

 * And analyzed godoc for [issue 8](https://gitlab.com/peter.saarland/if0/-/issues/8)